vtexdocs/help-center-content/docs/faq/en/why-do-i-see-several-transactional-emails-repeated-in-an-order.md

 ---
-title: Why do I see several transactional emails repeated in an order?
+title: 'Why do I see several transactional emails repeated in an order?'
 id: frequentlyAskedQuestions_5310
 status: PUBLISHED
 createdAt: 2017-04-27T22:22:48.654Z